 Seneca recommends that we keep practising virtue even in high-risk circumstances because virtue will give us confidence of making the best of each hour, the best of each minute.

-As an example, Seneca’s 35th Letter to Lucilius mentions a general who will soon engage a perilous battle.
+To illustrate this point, let us imagine a general who will soon engage in a perilous battle.
 How should he behave in the days that precede the battle?
-Since he fears that the battle might cost him his life, should he throw virtue out of the window and behave recklessly?
+If he fears that the battle might cost him his life, should he throw virtue out of the window and behave recklessly?

-Seneca writes that, even in those extreme circumstances, the general should keep practising virtue.
-If the battle turns against the general and he meets his death, so be it.
-The fact that, until the last minute, he has practised virtue, should help him accept his destiny with serenity.
+From reading Seneca, I conclude that, even in those extreme circumstances, the general should keep practising virtue.
+If the battle turns against him and he dies, so be it.
+The fact that, until the last minute, he practised virtue, should help him accept his destiny with serenity.

-The principle applies to everybody, underlined Seneca.
-It is independent of one’s fortune and responsibilities.
+Seneca regarded this principle as applicable to everybody, as a principle independent of one’s fortune and responsibilities.
 Virtue allows every person to make the best of his life.
 It helps the Emperor, argued Seneca, as much as it helps the lowest-placed person in the Roman Empire.

 Personal fulfilment is the result of practising virtue, even if success remains elusive for whatever reason.
 Virtue enables us to attain serenity and equanimity, affirmed Seneca.
 We should regard those as sufficient compensation for virtue, especially if the circumstances turn against us.